 Will we experience such a collapse here in the U.S. Are we going through it now?
 Will the results after a long term event be different than the kind of relatively short term disasters Solnit discusses?

 While solnit brings to light ideas I find fascinating, I think her overall world view is idealistic and too optimistic.
 Too much talk of utopia.
-Like some reviewers on Amazon, I find this to be a turn-off.
+I find this to be a turn-off.
 A little less pontificating and fewer diversions, please.

 Still, her book is worth the read.
 It may help you sort things out in a contradictory atmosphere where FEMA sets aside a month to tell us to get prepared while DHS locks and loads.

-Get your copy of A Paradise Built in Hell by clicking on the books’ image below.
-You’ll be taken to the Amazon page where it’s featured.
+Get your copy of A Paradise Built in Hell by clicking on its title wherever you see it hyperlinked in this post.
+You’ll be taken to the Barnes & Noble page where it’s featured.
 Add it to your cart to start the order process.

 I’m interested in your thoughts.
 Are you worried about a zombie apocalypse?
 Or do you anticipate that the best in people will prevail in time of trouble?
 Or will it be something in between?
 Feel free to leave a comment below.